qchenevier/MBA_memoire/doc/quotes.md

 **In brief**

-The most explosive growth is now in usage. [@Manyika2015]
+The most explosive growth is now in usage [@Manyika2015].

-Most sectors across the economy are less than 15 percent as digitized as the leading sectors. [@Manyika2015]
+Most sectors across the economy are less than 15 percent as digitized as the leading sectors [@Manyika2015].

 Businesses that rely too heavily on a single revenue stream or on playing an intermediary role in a given market are particularly vulnerable.
-In some markets, there is a winner-take-all effect. [@Manyika2015]
+In some markets, there is a winner-take-all effect [@Manyika2015].

-Currently, there are three big areas of potential : online talent platforms, big data analytics, and the Internet of Things. [@Manyika2015]
+Currently, there are three big areas of potential : online talent platforms, big data analytics, and the Internet of Things [@Manyika2015].

 **Executive summary**

 There is a persistent gap between the digital "haves" and "have-mores".
 True disruptors are even gaining the ability to reshape industries to their own advantage.
-Also, the workers with the most sophisticated digital skills are the "have-mores". [@Manyika2015]
+Also, the workers with the most sophisticated digital skills are the "have-mores" [@Manyika2015].

-Usage is exploding as companies build new types of digital assets, putting powerful tools in the hands of employees and devising new ways of working. [@Manyika2015]
+Usage is exploding as companies build new types of digital assets, putting powerful tools in the hands of employees and devising new ways of working [@Manyika2015].

 Despite a rush of adoption, most sectors have barely closed the gap over the past decade.
 Companies will redefine many roles, and the rate of job displacement could accelerate sharply.
-It needs more than a business-as-usual approach to skills development. [@Manyika2015]
+It needs more than a business-as-usual approach to skills development [@Manyika2015].

-The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines. [@Manyika2015]
+The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].

-Digitization, like electricity, is a general-purpose technology that underpins a huge share of economic activity beyond the sector that supplies it. [@Manyika2015]
+Digitization, like electricity, is a general-purpose technology that underpins a huge share of economic activity beyond the sector that supplies it [@Manyika2015].

 **THE DIGITAL FRONTIER IS RAPIDLY EVOLVING, AND THOSE AT THE FOREFRONT CAPTURE DISPROPORTIONATE REWARDS**

 At a broad level, the industries with the fastest profit margin growth tend to be those with the fastest growth in software intensity.
 And within these sectors, the margin spreads between the top-performing companies and the lowest performers are two to four times those in other sectors.
-The most digitized industries are developing a winner-take-all dynamic. [@Manyika2015]
+The most digitized industries are developing a winner-take-all dynamic [@Manyika2015].

-For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects. [@Manyika2015]
+For workers, wage growth has been approximately twice as fast as the national average in the most highly digitized industries and those who lack digital skills face narrowing job prospects [@Manyika2015].

 **SOME INDUSTRIES AND COMPANIES ARE MORE DIGITIZED THAN OTHERS**

-The real value lies in combining digital assets and capabilities with ingenuity. [@Manyika2015]
+The real value lies in combining digital assets and capabilities with ingenuity [@Manyika2015].

 The MGI Industry Digitization Index examines sectors across the economy through the lens of digital assets, digital usage, and digital workers by considering several indicators:

 - Spending on computers, software & telecom, share of assets such as robots and connected cars
 - Usage of digital payments, digital marketing, social technologies and CRM
-- Share of task description with digital technologies and digital spending and assets per worker. [@Manyika2015]
+- Share of task description with digital technologies and digital spending and assets per worker [@Manyika2015].

-The index highlights where there is room for growth in digital capabilities. [@Manyika2015]
+The index highlights where there is room for growth in digital capabilities [@Manyika2015].

-Lagging sectors could experience catch-up growth if the long tail of smaller and less digitized businesses begins to close the gap with leading companies. [@Manyika2015]
+Lagging sectors could experience catch-up growth if the long tail of smaller and less digitized businesses begins to close the gap with leading companies [@Manyika2015].

-The "have-mores" continue to push the boundaries of digitization, particularly in terms of augmenting what their workers do, while everyone else scrambles to keep up with them. [@Manyika2015]
+The "have-mores" continue to push the boundaries of digitization, particularly in terms of augmenting what their workers do, while everyone else scrambles to keep up with them [@Manyika2015].

 Why some sectors went digital sooner ?
 Four factors shape those outcomes:

 - Firm size : larger firms are more digitized
 - Complexity of operations: firms with long supply chains are more digitized
 - Knowledge intensity: firms with a large share of highly educated workers are more digitized
-- Threat of competition : the actual degree of competition is not a factor, but the prospect of competition is, e.g when a sector is becoming deregulated. [@Manyika2015]
+- Threat of competition : the actual degree of competition is not a factor, but the prospect of competition is, e.g when a sector is becoming deregulated [@Manyika2015].

 **Digital assets determine competitive advantage**

 **Value chains break apart, creating openings for specialization and new competitors**

 Digitization allows companies to split jobs into smaller and more specialized tasks.
 Producers are better able to create specialized offerings for small markets: e.g.: investment advisory business has become disaggregated.
-Large retail banks similarly face a growing array of small, tech-enabled challengers. [@Manyika2015]
+Large retail banks similarly face a growing array of small, tech-enabled challengers [@Manyika2015].

 **Low marginal costs and network effects create hyperscale advantages**